 In each snow village, there are usually places to rent skis, snowboards, snowboarding boots, ski boots, and helmets, so you don’t have to buy your own.

-What is a ski pass and why do I need it?
+What is a ski pass, and why do I need it?

 If you wish to catch any lifts in a resort (chairlift, t-bar, etc.) you are required to hold a valid lift pass.
 Depending on the type of lift pass you purchase, it will either entitle you to all-mountain access or will be a restricted pass allowing access to certain lifts only.
-If you hold a lift and lessons ticket, the pass includes a lesson each day.
+If you hold a lift and lesson ticket, the pass includes a lesson each day.

 No matter what lift pass you choose, it cannot be shared between people.